 About the exam:

 Important *On 30 August 2019, Senator Hume, Assistant Minister for Superannuation, Financial Services and Financial Technology, announced an extension to the education requirements for financial advisers.
-Under the yet to be legislated reforms, advisers who were registered on the Financial Adviser Register on 1 January 2019 must now:
+Under the reforms, advisers who were registered on the Financial Adviser Register on 1 January 2019 must now:

 Feb workshops: For payments received by 17 January 2020